getcarina/getcarina.com/_references/006-application-logging.md

 #### journald log driver

 The `journald` logging driver sends container logs to a `systemd` journal.
-You can retreive log entries can be retrieved by using the `journalctl` command or by using of the `journald` API.
+You can retrieve log entries by using the `journalctl` command or by using of the `journald` API.
-In addition to the log message `journald`, also sends the container name.
+In addition to the log message, `journald` also sends the container name.

 #### gelf log driver